-

 Mar 12The #GlobalPOV Project: Can We Shop To End Poverty?

 Written by Tara GrahamThe second video in The #GlobalPOV Project series is an exploration of ethical consumerism and fair trade interventions.
-However tempting it may be to believe that we save lives, empower women and do good with our purchases, the impacts of our consumption on poverty cannot be reduced to mere product labels.
-Consumers need to understand the life histories of global commodities and advocate for changes in how these items...
+SCRIPT EXCERPT: However tempting it may be to believe that we save lives, empower women and do good with our purchases, the impacts of our consumption on poverty cannot be reduced to mere product labels.
+Consumers need to understand the life histories of global commodities and advocate for changes in how...

 Read More 0 -